 “Let me have your undivided attention.”

 Let’s start by looking at the phrase “Undivided Attention.”
 In fact let’s look at the phrase, but take a relaxing deep breath first….
 So just this week my son, in 6th grade, was preparing for the science fair.
 About a week before the science fair I started to pepper my son with questions about the hypothesis of the project along with one of my favorites – “What does it mean for the real world?”
-In between the fidgeting, the distractions (in this case SnapChat) and his older brother in the other room, we focused in on the science project at hand.
+In between the fidgeting, the distractions (in this case SnapChat) and his older brother in the other room, we focused on the science project at hand.

-First we put the SnapChat machine (iPhone) to the side of the table we were sitting at and tried to continue.
-But of course it still buzzed with each alert.
-This reminded me of the great work Sherry Turkle presented in her groudbreaking book – Alone Together.
+First, we put the SnapChat machine (iPhone) to the side of the table we were sitting at and tried to continue.
+But of course, it still buzzed with each alert.
+This reminded me of the great work Sherry Turkle presented in her groundbreaking book – Alone Together.
 She did amazing research that showed that even if the phone was turned off but was still on the table, one’s attention is still dramatically divided.
 My older son often just turns his phone over but refuses to move the device from his lap, and he begrudgingly looks up and says, “what Dad?.”
 “Attention Divided.”
 So as I got to work on the science fair with my younger son, we took his iPhone out of the room altogether.
 And yes I put my phone out of the room as well.
-Now that we had each others’ “undivided attention, “ we were able to focus on the task at hand – in this case Personal Cooling Devices Made From Household Items.
+Now that we had each others’ “undivided attention, “ we were able to focus on the task at hand – in this case, Personal Cooling Devices Made From Household Items.

 The Myth of Multitasking

 Here is an excerpt from a useful article from LifeHack.org on the subject:

 “However, all of this multitasking is bad for your brain.
 Recent studies have found that multitasking increases the production of cortisol, a stress hormone, and adrenaline, which can overstimulate the brain.
 This can cause a “mental fog” that makes it hard for you to concentrate or focus.